python-poetry/poetry/docs/managing-dependencies.md

 {{% /note %}}

 {{% note %}}
-If you only want to install the project root, and no other dependencies, you can use the `--only-root` option.
+If you want to install the project root, and no other dependencies, you can use the `--only-root` option.

 ```bash